raul23/chess-ai/README.rst

        <p align="center">Highlighted moves for the bishop</p>
      </div>

-  Only valid possibles moves are highlighted, in particular those that could put you in check are not shown.
+  Only possibles moves that are valid get highlighted, in particular those that could put you in check are not shown.

   .. raw:: html